JonathanSafer/screeps/README.md

 ## Instructions
 ### Startup
 1. Place your spawn in a large open area.
-Name it roomName0, for example, if the room is called E12N14, the spawn should be E12N140.
+Name it <roomName>0, for example, if the room is called E12N14, the spawn should be E12N140.
 The spawn should have 6 open squares on each side (13 by 13 square with spawn in the middle).

 ### Claiming and Attacking (see "New City" section below and "Attacking" section below)
-TLDR place flags in other rooms like "claim" (claim room), "plan" (build base at flag location), "break" (break buildings), "shoot" (send ranged troops).
+TLDR flag other rooms to "claim" (claim room), "plan" (build base at flag location), "break" (break buildings).
+Use the PlaceFlag() function from the console.

 ## Features
-1. Cities can mine remote rooms.
 1. Cities will use market to trade for minerals and sell excess resources for credits.
 1. Cities use labs to make max power boosts for military and upgraders from minerals.
 1. Cities mine power for power creeps.
-1. Cities mine commodities and will attempt to create high level products with available factories
+1. Cities mine commodities and will attempt to create high level products with available factories and sell them.
-1. Nearly all structures and roads are placed automatically
+1. All structures and roads are placed automatically
 1. AI optomized for Shard 3 (low CPU)

 ## Current Roles